How Delta Is Working to Improve Its Candidate Experience by Designing for the Disappointed

 “We’re just getting started,” she says.
 “It might sound like we’ve got it all figured out, but we’ve got a lot of work to do.
 Progress is better than perfection, so we’re not waiting for things to be perfect.
 We’re not always getting it right, but we’re making progress.”

-For companies that want to follow in Delta’s footsteps, Jennifer’s main takeaway is to treat candidates as well as you do customers — and as well as you’d want to be treated yourself.
+For companies that want to follow in Delta’s footsteps, this guide to creating a world-class interview process can help.
+After all, if it’s only a positive experience for the people who ultimately get hired, it’s not truly world-class.
+Jennifer also has one final piece of advice: treat candidates as well as you do customers — and as well as you’d want to be treated yourself.

-“I hope that if people ever ask you to describe your job in five words, you’ll easily reply, ‘Taking care of our candidates,’” she says.
+“I hope that if people ever ask you to describe your job in five words," she says, "you’ll easily reply, ‘Taking care of our candidates.’”

 To receive blog posts like this one straight in your inbox, subscribe to the blog newsletter.